CODEPhylo/phylospec/website/src/lib/content/index.md

 1. A **standardized way to describe phylogenetic model components** (distributions, functions, and types).
 2. A **core set of model components**.
-3. A **modeling language** that allows to combine these components and describe phylogenetic analyses compatible with different engines.
+3. A **modeling language** that allows us to combine these components and describe phylogenetic analyses compatible with different engines.
 4. A **standardized way to describe inference engine capabilities** (supported components, limitations, extensions).

 ## Core goals